 This is usually done on plastics where the color pigments and carbon are destroyed and vaporized resulting in foaming.
-Foaming process is done on dark-colored materials that need to have lighter colored markings.
+The foaming process is done on dark-colored materials that need to have lighter colored markings.

 This process induces chemical reactions on the surface of the workpiece where the products of the reaction have different colors.

-Laser drilling is widely used in industries such as aerospace, automotive, electronics, and tool machining.
+Laser drilling is widely used in aerospace, automotive, electronics, and tool machining.
 Below are the main advantages of using lasers for drilling.

 As mentioned earlier, since the laser drilling process has no cutting tools involved, there is no issue of tool wear or damage.
-In conventional drilling, drill bits can become dull making the cutting slower which also produces more heat.
+In conventional drilling, drill bits can become dull, making the cutting slower and producing more heat.
 This can distort the material and change its mechanical properties due to heating.

-Since laser beams produced can be focused, this allows precise drilling of small holes that cannot be achieved by conventional drilling.
+Since laser beams can be focused, this allows precise drilling of small holes that conventional drilling cannot achieve.
 The hole depth can be controlled even for micro-scale holes.
 Moreover, the process is digitally controlled by CNC methods.
-All parameters can be automatically controlled producing consistent and repeatable results.
+All parameters can be automatically controlled, producing consistent and repeatable results.

-Secondary processes such as deburring are required in the manufacturing of precision parts to remove surface irregularities, metal spurs, raised edges, slags, and dross.
-Even the most accurate fabrication techniques such as laser cutting technology tends to develop dross or thermal burrs.
-In comparison with conventional cutting, however, laser-cut parts still have superior edge quality.
-This effectively lessens the cost of secondary processes particularly deburring which can be as high as 30% of the operating costs.
+Secondary processes such as deburring are required in manufacturing precision parts to remove surface irregularities, metal spurs, raised edges, slags, and dross.
+Even the most accurate fabrication techniques such as laser cutting technology, tend to develop dross or thermal burrs.
+However, in comparison with conventional cutting, laser-cut parts still have superior edge quality.
+This effectively lessens the cost of secondary processes, particularly deburring, which can be as high as 30% of the operating costs.

-Lasers can cut and drill different types of materials that are difficult for conventional machining.
-Lasers can cut high strength metals such as titanium and steel superalloys.
-Aside from these high strength metals, because of its ability to do controlled fracture, laser cutting is used for cutting crystals, ceramics, and even diamonds.
+Lasers can cut and drill different materials that are difficult for conventional machining.
+Lasers can cut high-strength metals such as titanium and steel superalloys.
+Aside from these high-strength metals, laser cutting is used for cutting crystals, ceramics, and even diamonds because of its ability to do controlled fracture.

 Since there is no required tool positioning against the workpiece, drilling speeds only depend on the configuration of the optical system and the movement of the cutting head.
-Moreover, the complexity of the profile to be cut has minimal effect on the incremental cost to operate the machine.
+Moreover, the complexity of the profile to be cut has minimal effect on the incremental cost of operating the machine.

-Since most of the molten material is blown off by the assist gas, there are no residual stresses present along the drilled edges.
+Since most of the molten material is blown off by the assist gas, no residual stresses are present along the drilled edges.
 This results in a clean, mechanically stable cut.

-Despite these advantages, the current technology of laser drilling cannot completely replace conventional methods.
+Despite these advantages, current laser drilling technology cannot completely replace conventional methods.
 Below are the main reasons.

 Laser cutting machines can reach prices twice as much as waterjet and plasma cutters.
 The investment‘s rate of return may not be sufficient to produce any economic advantage.

-Operating a laser cutting machine requires a specialist that has good technical background because of the range of operating parameters involved.
-Also, for CO2 and crystal lasers, once it becomes misaligned, an expert is needed to bring it back to its operating condition.
+Operating a laser cutting machine requires a specialist with a good technical background because of the range of operating parameters involved.
+Also, for CO2 and crystal lasers, an expert is needed to bring them back to their operating condition once it becomes misaligned.

 Highly precise movements are required in laser cutting, especially in applications in the order of microns.
 Two factors can affect the movement of the laser beam.
 One is the accuracy of the control system and drivers.
 The control system must be able to process and send precise signals to the high-resolution driver to finely position the laser beam.
 The other factor is the dimensional accuracy of the laser cutting parts.
 Linear guides, lead screws, and other parts of the transmission system must accurately mate together.
 This can be achieved by deburring the laser cutting parts.